helmholtz-analytics/heat/doc/source/getting_started.rst

 Optional Dependencies
 ^^^^^^^^^^^^^^^^^^^^^

-You can accelerate computations with HeAT in different ways.
+You can accelerate computations with Heat in different ways.
 For GPU acceleration ensure that you have a `CUDA <https://developer.nvidia.com/cuda-zone>`_ installation on your system.
 Distributed computations require an MPI stack on you computer.
 We recommend `MVAPICH <https://mvapich.cse.ohio-state.edu/>`_ or `OpenMPI <https://www.open-mpi.org/>`_.
-Finally, for parallel data I/O, HeAT offers interface to `HDF5 <https://www.hdfgroup.org/solutions/hdf5/>`_ and `NetCDF <https://www.unidata.ucar.edu/software/netcdf/>`_.
+Finally, for parallel data I/O, Heat offers interface to `HDF5 <https://www.hdfgroup.org/solutions/hdf5/>`_ and `NetCDF <https://www.unidata.ucar.edu/software/netcdf/>`_.
 You can obtain these packages using your operating system's package manager.

 Installation
 ------------